 Conclusion

 Over the last five years, IFCI has experienced significant growth and provided investors with impressive returns.
 With strong government backing, a focus on infrastructure development, and rising demand for financial services, the company has several growth drivers in place.
-However, challenges such as declining sales and a high price-to-book ratio present potential risks.
+However, challenges such as declining sales and a high P/E ratio present potential risks.
 For the latest updates, you can visit IFCI official website.

 Disclaimer